rhoumajeder/ESC_Calibration-/README.md

 # ESC_Calibration-

-This code help you to get data from sensors like MPU9050
+This code help you to calibrate your ESC in order to control properly your motors